 Cast iron dutch ovens have been used for hundreds of years to cookout in the wilderness.
 For good reason.
 Their versatility and ease of use are hard to beat when you’re miles from nowhere.
 Below you’ll find some of our favorite dutch oven camping recipes:

-- Mountain Man Breakfast – Fun for Kids
+- Mountain Man Breakfast – Fun for Kids – A big pot of eggs, breakfast sausage, potatoes, and cheese.

-- Simple Pinto Beans Recipe (Savory)
+- Simple Pinto Beans Recipe – A pot of savory West Texas style beans.

-- Dutch Oven Chili Recipe – Fun for Kids
+- Dutch Oven Chili Recipe – Fun for Kids – Real chili and not that canned stuff.

-- Red Wine Braised Brisket
+- Red Wine Braised Brisket – Five-star French dining in the boondocks.

-- Dutch Baby Recipe – Fun for Kids
+- Dutch Baby Recipe – Fun for Kids – Sort of an eggy pancake.
+Perfect for getting the kids involved in breakfast.

 Dutch Oven Camping Tips